25

 Rye bread is rooted deep in the Finnish culinary traditions.
 Have it at the breakfast, as a snack or complement your lunch soup with it.

-The Karelian pastries are a Finnish speciality with thin rye crust and tasty rice porridge filling.
+The Karelian pastries are an eastern Finland speciality with a thin rye crust and tasty rice porridge filling.
 They are often served with a spread made of butter and boiled eggs.

 Specialities & special occasions